powerfulsheron/clark-server-v2/README.md

 ## Requires MondoDB

-API requires a Mongo server launched, you can configure the url in the `config.json` file.
+API requires a MongoDB server launched, you can configure the url in the `config.json` file.

 ## Available Scripts